CaioValentim/testing-graphql/README.md

 That repository contains a user Resolver File, and this file is a Class with three methods.

-This example repository tries to build a user in a different way using Query and ResolverField.
+This example repository tries to build a user in a different way using Query and ResolveField.

 1 - Query userWithStaticAddress (that should just create a static user with a static address)